HongDavis/General-Assembly-Projects/Capstone/README.md

 Therefore, simply recommending users based on their browsing or purchasing history/ habits, how similar their behavior to other users, etc, will risk losing the users because of boredom (always recommend the same stuff) and also losing potential sales eg, niche products that weren't shown to the user before.
 For eg, Amazon has thousands of products and only a small fractions of the products were exposed/ recommended to the users.
 Imagine a recommender systems capable of recommending products users has never seen before which the users may like.
 <br><br>

-### Recommendation: All things being equal and based on the metrics, business should consider using the Collaborative Filtering as the recommender system.
+### Recommendation: All things being equal and based on the metrics, business should consider using the Collaborative Filtering as the RS.

 #### One particular problem busines must be aware of is, cold-start issue.
-That is, a recommender system not being able to make recommendations to new users as there are no historical activities in the system.
+That is, a RS not being able to make recommendations to new users as there are no historical activities in the system.
 To overcome this, business can consider asking the user to provide information about their preferences on movies and genres during registration.
-This way, at least some information about the user's preference is captured for the recommender system to work with.
+This way, at least some information about the user's preference is captured for the RS to work with.

-#### Once the business has made a decision to more forward with the implementation, **A/B-testing** can be used to evaluate the effectiveness of the newly implemented recommender system.
+#### After implementation, business can evaluate the effectiveness of the newly implemented RS by using;
+- A/B-testing or Multivariate testing.
+- Click-Through-Rate (CTR), Conversion Rate (CR) to measure KPIs.
+- the good old Return On Investment (ROI) to measure performance but ROI calculations can be very fuzzy and depends on large number of unknowns.

+Last but not least, it is always a good idea to keep an eye on the churn rate and customer retention rate.

 ---